Frequently Asked Questions

 What's the format of Boulder Digital Arts' classes?

 We have a few styles of classes, so you can find the type that best fits your needs, and your individual learning style.
 Many Boulder Digital Arts events are one-night workshops, typically held from 6pm to 9pm on a weekday.
 These workshops are held lecture-style, with the instructor demonstrating on their computer, which is projected from our ceiling-mounted high-definition projector for the class to follow along.
 For those students that prefer a more hands-on learning style, Boulder Digital Arts offers hands-on training, typically from 9am to 5pm on a weekend day.
-Some hands-on classes require you to bring your own computer, while others include a computer provided by BDA.
-In many cases, BDA has computers available for rent at very low prices for those students who don't have access to one.
+Hands-on classes require you to bring your own computer, or rent one of BDA's very affordable Mac computers.

 BDA's Certificate Programs provide participants with a wide range of knowledge and skills within a particular discipline.
 They emphasize practical knowledge and skills with a project-based learning approach that combines engaging lectures with hands-on practice.
 Certificate Programs are offered in a variety of schedule formats including weekday, weekend and evening.
 Every Certificate Program has a clear and concise outcome for students and is designed to provide maximum value in a relatively short period of time.
 Learn more.

 What are my options for paying event registration fees?